vcarlotti/microservices-pt/README.md

 This proof of concept details how the first services were performed.

 The API Gateway for the services exhibit was Oracle API Gateway.

+<b>spring-boot-soap:</b>

+The second code was made to define how the database abstraction layer would be made.

+The Company has 8 databases and service consumption should transparently route the query to the correct database.

+Solution: We reimplemented initDataSource by passing all linked databases (through a properties file), and at the time of service query, an interceptor is performed to verify through the client code to which database it belongs.

+<br>microservices-architecture</b>

+This is the presetation that i made in FEB/2019 to show actions and future inside integration team.